ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 5, 1735:**

+A student sent me e-mail, saying simply that his try to run OMSI failed.
+Well, of course, that is not useful information. :-)

+But neither is a screen shot useful, in many cases.
+Instead, in order to get help from the TA or me, you need to send us a full record of what led up to the error, including error messages.
+The best way to do this is with the **script** command, available on any Linux system or Mac.

+Running **script** causes a new shell to be launched.
+You then run whatever commands led to the error, e.g. running python to launch OMSI.
+Whatever OMSI prints will be shown, including error messages.

+When you are done, exit from that shell, then send us the typescript output file; it has a record of whatever was written to the shell.

+If you don't have a Unix-family system, you can run on CSIF.
+If you are not physically there, you'll need to use the -Y option if your error is on a GUI app, such as OMSI.

 **April 5, 1240:**

 I've just posted Quiz 0 to our GitHub repo.
 This is basically a take-home quiz, with the goals of making sure you are ready to use OMSI and R. Instructions are in the document.